THE TRAVEL DOCTOR

 Filariasis

-Filariasis is a worm infestation confined mainly to the tropics and spread from person to person by the bites of mosquitoes.
+Filariasis is a worm infestation confined mainly to the tropics and spread from person to person by the bites of mosquitoes and other flying insects.
 Many types of mosquito are involved in transmission.
 The severity of the disease depends on the number of worms present.

 Filariasis affects an estimated 120 million persons in tropical areas of the world, including sub-Saharan Africa, Egypt, southern Asia, the western Pacific islands, the northeastern coasts of South and Central America, and the Caribbean Islands.